Cubic fourfolds fibered in sextic del Pezzo surfaces: Rationality of our cubic fourfolds

-\begin{proof} The discriminant group of the lattice $\Lambda(-1)$ is isomorphic to $\bZ/3\bZ \oplus \bZ/6\bZ$ \cite[Prop.~3.2.5]{Has00}.
-On the other hand, Theorem~9 in \cite{MKSTVA} shows that there exist polarized K3 surfaces $(Y',f')$ of degree two such that $H^2_\textrm{prim}(Y',\bZ)$ contains a lattice $\Gamma$ of index three having the same rank and discriminant group as $\Lambda(-1)$.
-The lattices $\Lambda(-1)$ and $\Gamma$ are even, indefinite and have few generators for their discriminant groups relative to their rank ($2$ vs.\ $21$).
+\begin{proof} The discriminant group of the lattice $\Lambda(-1)$ is isomorphic to $\bZ/3\bZ \oplus \bZ/6\bZ$ \cite[Prop.~3.2.5]{Has00} and Theorem~9 in \cite{MKSTVA} shows that there exist polarized K3 surfaces $(Y',f')$ of degree two such that $H^2_\textrm{prim}(Y',\bZ)$ contains a lattice $\Gamma$ of index three having the same rank and discriminant group as $\Lambda(-1)$.
+The lattices $\Lambda(-1)$ and $\Gamma$ are even, indefinite and have few generators for their discriminant groups relative to their rank (two generators versus rank $21$).
 Results of Nikulin~\cite{Nik} now imply they are isometric.
 The isomorphism

-identifies $\Gamma$ with the kernel of a map $\langle f'\rangle^\perp \to \bZ/3\bZ$ corresponding to some $\eta'\otimes 1$, so $\Gamma = \{t \in \langle f'\rangle^\perp : t\cdot \eta' \in 3\bZ\}$; see~\cite[\S2.1]{vanGeemen} for details.
+identifies $\Gamma$ with the kernel of a map $\langle f'\rangle^\perp \to \bZ/3\bZ$ corresponding to some $\eta'\otimes 1$, so $\Gamma = \{t \in \langle f'\rangle^\perp : t.\eta' \in 3\bZ\}$; see~\cite[\S2.1]{vanGeemen} for details.

 If $A(X)$ has rank $2$, then $\NS(Y') = \langle f'\rangle$.
 The exponential sequence then gives rise to the following commutative diagram with exact rows: